TIRANGA– a combination of tricolors that fills each Indian heart with proud at the very sight of it.

 The best way to teach young kids about our country is involving them in making some fun crafts that depict the nation like it’s flag, culture, national animal or bird.

-On the occasions of Independence Day and Republic Day, in particular, we can create some really easy and quick Flag Crafts with even young kids and toddlers.
+On the occasions of Independence Day and Republic Day, in particular, we can create some really easy and quick Indian Flag Crafts with even young kids and toddlers.

 Here are very simple tricks.

 Using easily washable water colors or poster colors or even food colors, these cute Tiranga handprints can be made with young babies and kids.

 Either print of tricolor on single hand or multiple prints of single colored palms.